Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Telephone: 01340 832 118

-Glen Grant distillery is situated at the north end of the village of Rothes and is one of the smaller distilleries in this itinerary consisting of just 8 stills, a few warehouses and picturesque woodland gardens in a glen just behind the distillery plant.
+The Glen Grant distillery is situated at the north end of the village of Rothes and is one of the smaller distilleries in this itinerary, consisting of just 8 stills, a few warehouses, and some woodland gardens in a glen just behind the distillery plant.

-Originally producers of illegal whisky, the Grant brothers understood that the abundant barley crops from the Speyside fields allied with the clear River Spey waters were perfect for producing whisky in abundance, and so in 1840 they applied for a legal licence to produce malt whisky.
+The distillery was founded by brothers John and James Grant who saw the business opportunities that lay around Rothes in the early 1800s.
+Originally producers of illegal whisky, the Grant brothers understood that the abundant barley crops from the Speyside fields allied with the clear River Spey waters were perfect for producing whisky, and so in 1840 they applied for a legal licence to produce malt whisky.

 Strathisla Distillery